-Using what Specialized has claimed as 'aggressive butting profiles' to the E5 aluminium alloy tubing, it has managed to shave a fair chunk of weight from the claimed frame weight; pairing that with the new full-carbon FACT fork (last year's was carbon with an alloy steerer) sees a weight loss of 450g.
+Using what Specialized has claimed as 'aggressive butting profiles' to the E5 aluminium alloy tubing, it has managed to shave a fair chunk from the claimed frame weight; pairing that with the new full-carbon FACT fork (last year's was carbon with an alloy steerer) sees a weight loss of 450g.

-This has benefited the Allez's climbing ability over the previous model, especially with a none-too-shabby 8.77kg overall weight for this model according to our scales.
+This has benefited the Allez's climbing ability over the previous model, especially with a none-too-shabby 8.77kg overall weight for this model, according to our scales.
 The overall stiffness of the frame helps here too; shedding that weight certainly hasn't seen any increase in flex, even though Specialized hasn't gone over the top with the oversizing of any tubes.

 The dropped seatstays are actually positioned for aerodynamics thanks to the Allez's development in the wind tunnel, but the smaller rear triangle will no doubt increase tautness here.
 The chainstays are sensibly proportioned too and they plug into what most of you will be happy to hear: a threaded bottom bracket shell.

 Stiffness at the front is taken care of with a tapered steerer on that new fork and head tube, which uses the not-so-common 1 1/8 to 1 3/8in headset, although there are plenty of replacements available online from the likes of FSA.

 Everything feels tight under hard cornering and braking, that's for sure, and thankfully it hasn't come at the cost of comfort.
 The entire frame manages to take out the worst of the road buzz and I never once felt like I'd taken a battering.